CongLeSolutionX/vscode-gpt-4-turbo/README.md

 ## GPT 4 Turbo extension in VS Code open-sourced

+This project is not ready to be on market place yet.
+If you use it, play with your own risks.

 ## Features

 - ➕ Use GPT-4, GPT-3.5, GPT3 or Codex models using your OpenAI API Key